k-box/k-box/docs/administration/authentication-oauth.md

 administration area.
 If you have a self-hosted Gitlab instance, we suggest to configure the application under Gitlab's administration area.

-> _note_ applications do not need to be reviewed by Gitlab to be used
+> _note_ configured applications do not need to be reviewed by Gitlab to be used

 If you are creating the application from the administration panel, click `New Application`, while creating the application from your Gitlab user profile already shows the new application fields.